 Assistant Director of Music

 Francis Shepherd was appointed in February 2020, having previously worked at Truro Cathedral for several years as a Tenor Lay Vicar.
-Before that, Francis read Music at University College, Oxford.
-During that time he was Organ Scholar at St Barnabas, Jericho, and a Choral Exhibitioner in the Choir of Merton College, Oxford.
-Outside of his work at St Mary’s, Francis is a freelance recording engineer and producer and is the Advertising Manager for Organists’ Review magazine.
+Francis read Music at University College, Oxford, during which time he was Organ Scholar at St Barnabas, Jericho, and a Choral Exhibitioner in the Choir of Merton College, Oxford.
+Outside of his work at St Mary’s, Francis is a freelance recording engineer and producer, cello tutor and is the Advertising Manager for Organists’ Review magazine.

 Edward Byrne received his early musical education as a chorister at Westminster Abbey, singing the daily services as well as at concerts and many prestigious events.
 After leaving the Abbey in 2016 he was awarded a Music Scholarship to Loughborough Grammar School where he soon enters the Upper Sixth.
 Ed studies with Christian Wilson in London and receives additional tuition from John Keys and David Brookshaw.
 He has also participated in masterclasses with some of the world’s best-known organists including Dame Gillian Weir, Jeremy Filsell, David Goode and Ann Elise Smoot.
 Since he started playing the organ, Ed has performed in cathedrals and churches across the UK.
 His plans for the future include a cathedral gap year organ scholarship followed by a music degree at either Oxford or Cambridge University with an Organ scholarship.